Lucton School: Drama and music

-Publications and other activities

-The School produces an annual magazine, The Luctonian, as well as a weekly newsletter, Lucton News.

-The operation of the school is supported by an active group of parents, staff and other supporters (The Friends of Lucton) and by a growing alumni society, The Old Luctonians' Association.

 Allegations of and convictions for child abuse

 In 2018 ITV’s Exposure documentary featured a former pupil who recalled how in 1975, when he was 13, a housemaster, David Panter, had begun abusing him.
 He had seen other boys abused.
 The boy had repeatedly reported the abuse to headmaster Keith Vivian, who at first did nothing, but eventually Panter was removed.
 His teaching career continued in the state sector.
 Exposure tracked down the headmaster who employed him at his next school – telling the programme he would have received a reference from Lucton School.
 In 2016, Panter was jailed for nine years for indecent assault and gross indecency against seven Lucton pupils.

 To avoid a contested trial, he was only convicted for the crimes he admitted.
 He pleaded not guilty to the allegations made by the pupil appearing on the programme.